top of page

 When Love Got Lost in Lust: What 40% of First-Time Moms Reveal About Modern Romance

 Roughly 40% of first-time mothers in the U.S. are unmarried.
 That’s not just a statistical signal.
 Something’s changed.
-The traditional order—marriage, then intimacy, then children—has flipped.
-Now, it’s often sex first, emotional attachment second (or third), children third, and maybe commitment… eventually.
+The traditional order of dating, then marriage, then intimacy, and finally children, has flipped.
+Now, it’s often sex first, emotional attachment second (or third), children a happy byproduct, and eventually commitment, maybe.

-This isn’t about shame or blame.
-Let’s create some clarity around this statistic by adding another statistic.
+Shame or blame doesn't have room here.
+But let’s take some time to clarify this statistic by adding yet another statistic.
 (Ha!)
 A 2025 “Singles in America” survey conducted by Match and the Kinsey Institute found that 60% of U.S. single adults now say they believe in love at first sight.
-That marks a jump of nearly 30 percentage points compared to pilot data from 2014, when belief was about 30%.
-Contemporary daters have confused love with attraction.
-We’ve mistaken chemistry for compatibility.
+That marks a jump of nearly 30 percentage points from pilot data in 2014, when belief was about 30%.
+I believe we can sincerely say that contemporary daters have confused love with attraction.
+Daters have mistaken chemistry for compatibility.
 Sex and empowerment are entangled.
-And now we’ve started building families based on temporary feelings rather than lasting values and lifelong commitments.
+And now we’ve started building families based on temporary feelings rather than lasting values and commitments.

-Many of us are living a script we didn’t write.
+Many people are living a script we didn’t write.
 We saw our parents marry young, stay in a bad marriage out of duty, or suffer in silence.
 Others saw serial instability or flat-out abuse growing up.
 No wonder we don’t know what to want.
 We inherited their love story and considered it normal.
 It may be normal, but it's not healthy either.
-So, how to change this is through effort.
+So, how to change this statistic and culture is by putting in effort to be intentional.

 But if we want something different, we must think differently.
 That means shifting mindsets: